top of page

 You must first:

-Identify and clear your own blocks around intimacy, love, and those parts that flare up freaking out in relationship
+• Identify and clear your own blocks around intimacy, love, and those parts that flare up in the relationship

 Only then can you see the relationship for what it really is and decide how to move forward.